CDDR1/CDDR1/README.md

 # Hi there, I'm Carlos 👋 💻

-- I'm a computer programming student living on Long Island, NY 📚🗽
+- I'm an aspiring Software Engineer living on Long Island, NY 📚🗽
-- I want to become a Software Engineer 👨‍💻 ⚙️
 - Currently learning React.js and Express.js
 - My goals for 2023 are to learn TypeScript, Redux, GraphQL and Next.js 🚀 🎆
 - I'm also interested in Web3 and Blockchain technologies ⬛ ⛓